benmanson/q-demonstration/README.md

 # q-demonstration

-A simple interactive demonstration of a queue in C. The queue is implemented as a linked list structure.
+An interactive demonstration of a queue in C. The queue is implemented as a linked list structure.
 The program can be run from the terminal using the following command:

 ```
 $ gcc q-demo.c